Duwaynef/MLM2PRO-BT-APP/README.md

 config file. then compare your old settings ( or go to settings in the app and set your desired settings ).

 ## MAIN WINDOW INFO
-It should be self explanitory however each text box below their respective labels are for status updates of that item.
+It should be self explanatory however each text box below their respective labels are for status updates of that item.

 next to GSPro after a communication has gone back and forth it will show the selected club, this is purely for knowing when to enable or disable putting. or if you want to track stats on a particular club batch, however GSPro may show the data better.

 Next to launch monitor you will see a number when connected.
 This is the device battery life.

-Shot Data shows the list of shots and the "Result" shows if GSPro sucessfully accept the data transmission.
+Shot Data shows the list of shots and the "Result" shows if GSPro successfully accept the data transmission.

 ## How to use Relay with other connectors
 - Open this connector